ChefKissInc/NootedRed/README.md

 Due to the lack of logic on macOS Monterey and up, you are required to run Big Sur or Catalina

-In the future, this requirement could be bypassed, eg: OpenCore Injection
+~~In the future, this requirement could be bypassed, eg: OpenCore Injection~~ The stage at which OpenCore injects kexts is too early

 # Compatibility
 Desktop APUs